ezyang/refined-claude/packages/rrweb-headless/README.md

 # rrweb-headless

 A tool for running [rrweb](https://github.com/rrweb-io/rrweb) replays in headless or headed browsers using Playwright.
+This allows you to visualize recorded user sessions with full webpage content and mouse movements.

+## Features

+- Run rrweb replays headlessly or with a visible browser
+- View complete webpage content alongside mouse movements and interactions
+- Set playback speed for faster analysis
+- Check for the existence of specific elements using CSS selectors
+- Built-in debugging tools and visualizations

 ## Usage